-WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
-It’s released under the GNU LGPLv3 license and is usable from C and C++ and many other languages with suitable wrappers (See below) It’s designed to be familiar to people who have used the Arduino “wiring” system1
+WiringPi is a PIN based GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
+It’s released under the GNU LGPLv3 license and is usable from C, C++ and RTB (BASIC) as well as many other languages with suitable wrappers (See below) It’s designed to be familiar to people who have used the Arduino “wiring” system1

 The original Raspberry Pi Model A and B version B1 was a $35 single board computer with a 26-pin General Purpose Input/Output (GPIO) connector and this carries a set of signals and buses.
 There are 8 general purpose digital I/O pins – these can be programmed as either digital outputs or inputs.
-One of these pins can be designated for hardware PWM output too.
+Two of these pins (on 40-pin Pi’s, just one on 26-pin Pi’s) can be designated for hardware PWM output too.
 Additionally there is a 2-wire I2C interface and a 4-wire SPI interface (with a 2nd select line, making it 5 pins in total) and the serial UART with a further 2 pins.

 Over the years there have been some updates: